 - If the pie is being served out of the fridge warm it up for maybe 10 to 15 seconds in the microwave.
 YUM.

 - I’d suggest cutting this chess pie in smaller pieces than normal.
 You can probably get 12 slices easily.
+Try this if you’re looking for a more traditional chocolate cream pie.

 Chess Pie FAQs

 Are you the type of person that just wants to know everything possible about a recipe?
 Yep – me too.
+Here are some of the most frequent questions that I am asked… besides “will you make one for me?”

 A basic chess pie has eggs, sugar, butter, and cornmeal.
 Over the years there have been numerous variations including lemon and chocolate.
 Basically it’s a chess pie if the filling has a slightly firmer than cream filling consistency – almost like a batter.
 There should be a thin crispy layer on the top.
 This Southern specialty has so many variations I’m not sure there’s an easy answer!